Alanoudj/Hotel/ABOUT.md

 2- Convention over configuration. if you want to creat a new table (users) your model name will be User and it will create the table as plural in the database   for you.

+* Note that his project has been built and tested in Travis-CI: https://travis-ci.org/

 * The main problem that faced me in this application was building the Front End side (User interface), because I've been working with ROR as a Back End Engineer where all the responses I've created was JSON APIs and I never worked with HTML pages or CSS to build user interface.